 Although the options are endless, there are certain features that you should consider when purchasing stair tread rugs.
 Here, we offer handy tips to help you narrow down the best choices based on materials, textures, and safety considerations suitable for you.

-How to select the size and thickness of stair tread rugs?
+How to pick the best material for stair tread rugs?